marcotoronto/rdm-test/content/06-3_Storage_Backup.md

 <br>

-## Data Security and Access Management
+## Data Security
 Safeguarding your research data throughout its lifecycle is paramount.
 Provide a brief overview of the security measures, controls, procedures, and processes that will be implemented to protect your data.
 This includes outlining the **security controls** that will be in place, as well as any specific **privacy considerations**.

 Please explain your data risk classification.
 You can consult [UBC ARC’s Research Information Classification](https://arc.ubc.ca/security-privacy/research-information-classification) to help you classify your research data.

 <p style="margin-top:25px;margin-left:30px;margin-bottom:25px">
 <img src="figures/encryption.jpg" width="300"/>
 </p>

 For comprehensive guidance on security and privacy planning for research at UBC, you can refer to the wealth of resources available at <a href="https://arc.ubc.ca/planning-research-security-and-privacy" target="_blank">UBC ARC's website</a>.
 {: .note }